AC-Storm-YT/Alphy-Public/README.md

 # Alphy

-A comprehensive, open-source Rocket League cosmetic mod manager designed for safety, simplicity, and performance.
+A comprehensive, Rocket League cosmetic mod manager designed for safety, simplicity, and performance.

 > ⚠️ **IMPORTANT NOTE:** Alphy is strictly an external file management utility.
 The application does **NOT** contain, distribute, or provide any proprietary mods or custom items.
 It is designed solely to safely install, organize, and remove custom cosmetic files (`.upk`, `.bnk`) provided by the user while flawlessly preserving the integrity of the original game files.